STEMEAST: Education Partners

 Our regional teachers are dedicated to enriching student's lives with practical, real world experiences designed to equip them with skills that prepare them as the future workforce of eastern North Carolina.
-STEM East strives to provide teachers with appropriate instructional tools and the professional development needed to use those tools effectively.
+STEM East strives to provide teachers with appropriate instructional tools and professional learning opportunities needed to use those tools effectively.

 STEM East Initiatives